boyali/ButterworthFilterTools/README.md

     cout << " The computed order is ;" << NWc.N << endl;
     cout << " The computed cut-off frequency is ;" << NWc.Wc << endl;

 The filter order and cut-off frequency can be obtain in a struct using bf.getOrderCutoff() method.
 These specs can be printed on the screen by calling PrintFilterSpecs() method.

-If the user would like to define the order and cut-off frequency directly, the setter methods for these variables can  be called to set the filter order and the desired cut-off frequency for the filter.
+If the user would like to define the order and cut-off frequency manually, the setter methods for these variables can  be called to set the filter order (N) and the desired cut-off frequency (Wc [rad/sec]) for the filter.

 #### Obtaining Filter Transfer Functions
 The discrete transfer function of the filter requires the roots and gain of the continuous time transfer function.
-Therefore it is a must to call first computeContinuousTimeTF to create the continuous time transfer of the method;
+Therefore, it is a must to call first computeContinuousTimeTF() to create the continuous time transfer of the method;

     bf.computeContinuousTimeTF();

-The computed continuous time transfer funtion roots can be printed on the screen using
+The computed continuous time transfer function roots can be printed on the screen using the methods;

     bf.PrintFilter_ContinuousTimeRoots();
     bf.PrintContinuousTimeTF();

-methods.
 The resulting screen output for a 5th order filter is demonstrated below.

      Roots of Continous Time Filter Transfer Function Denominator are :
     -0.585518 + j 1.80204